-We have applied for approval for listing the ADSs on the New York Stock Exchange under the symbol "FENG."
+Our ADSs have been approved for listing on the New York Stock Exchange under the symbol "FENG."

 We have agreed that, without the prior written consent of Morgan Stanley & Co.
 International plc and Deutsche Bank Securities Inc., subject to certain exceptions we will not, during the period ending 180 days after the date of this prospectus: